goncharov-vlad/spa-router/README.md

 * The router stores all history, that does mean when client using next/back buttons of browser correspond routes will be triggered.

-* Code of the module is very small, and it doesn't use any additional modules, that makes the module fast and simply
+* Code of the module is very small, and it doesn't use any additional modules, that makes the module fast and simply.

-* The router automatically finds all new dynamically added in DOM route elements (MutationObserver)
+* The router automatically finds all new dynamically added in DOM route elements (MutationObserver).

-* There is exists check to not re-trigger current route
+* There is exists check to not re-trigger current route.

 * You don't have to use old hash style of path.

 ## Full config overview

 * **config** `object` <sub>parent</sub>

-  _Description_
     * **stack** `route[]` <sub>require</sub>

-      _Description_
+      _Array of routes_
     * **notFoundRoute** `function`

-      _Description_
+      _Action which will be executed when route is not found.
+Default action is `() => console.log('not-found')`_

 * **route** `object`

-  _Description_
+  _Specific route_
     * **pathTemplate** `string` <sub>require</sub>

-      _Description_
+      _Path by which action will be executed.
+To pass values use name of value inside curly braces_
     * **action** `function` <sub>require</sub>

-      _Description_
+      _Action which will be executed.
+To get values from path use first param_

 ## Contributing